agentzex/The-Nice-Ransomware/README.md

 * Please use this code for good purposes only!
 I will not hold accountable for any misuse of this project
 * Please run this code on safe environments only (preferably on a VM with a snapshot you can revert back to)

-For more technical details about the development process and video demo - https://whiterosezex.blogspot.com/2018/12/the-nice-ransomware.html
+For more technical details about the development process and a video demo - https://whiterosezex.blogspot.com/2018/12/the-nice-ransomware.html